filomates/doc/README.md

 >
 >If it's your first silver ring ever, you probably don't have any tools of your own yet.
 >Try to find a jeweler in your neighborhood and ask them if you could use some of their older tools.
-Most jewelers are happy to meet people taking interest in their trade and are ready to help out.
+Most jewelers are happy to meet people taking interest in their trade and are ready to help.

 ## Steps